giel/colorlines/README.md

 If a config file `$HOME/.config/colorlines/config.json` exists, it will be used to read the values.
 The commandline parameters will always overrule the values from the configuration file.

 If the `-save_config` flag is used, the configuration will be saved to the file.
 That way you can use colorlines without parameters the next time and get the same configuration.
-Note that the `-save_config` will always be saved as `false` to avoid constantly saving the configuration.

 ## Examples